 Access to Childcare

-Childcare is an important tool for parents to engage with work and further education.
+Childcare is essential for parents to engage with work and further education.

 This first report asks: Who has problems accessing childcare?